May 15, 2018

 Unlike the legal context of the United States, the Supreme Court of Canada has made clear that there is no right to own guns in Canada.
 Instead, all Canadians have a right to be safe from guns, and the Government is obligated to protect its citizens.
 Within recent debates on gun reform, the experiences of women in Canada have been largely overlooked.
 In discussions surrounding Bill C-71, we ask that the Government not forget its obligation to protect women from the violence that is inflicted upon them by guns and the owners of those guns.
 In determining risk for domestic violence in the home, guns remain the single most determinant factor for lethality; this is both a well-researched fact and a practical consideration in how we seek to protect women on a daily basis.
 So far, in 2018 there have been over 57 women killed in Canada.
 That means at least one woman every other day.
 As the Statistics Canada’s 2016 report concludes, firearm-related homicides have increased in number and rate in Canada for the third year in a row.
 In 2016, there were 223 firearm‑related homicides, 44 more than the previous year.
 This represents a rate of 0.61 per 100,000 population, a 23% increase from the rate in 2015 and the highest rate since 2005.

-In the context of a stated commitment to gender-based violence, we expect that this government will, as promised, turn its attention towards this devastating fact and commit to protecting the lives of Canadian women and all others affected by gun violence.
+In the context of a stated commitment to prevent gender-based violence, we expect that this government will, as promised, turn its attention towards this devastating fact and commit to protecting the lives of Canadian women and all others affected by gun violence.

 In your assessment of Bill C-71, we ask you to consider the following proposed amendments, which aim to better protect the public from gun violence.